christiangemesi/rfobaden-incident-manager/docs/backend/005-controllers.md

 Test Classes for  `ModelController` subtypes may extend `ModelControllerTest`, which provides tests for all methods of that class.
 Note that this requires a generator for the model type.

-if the model has relations to other models, your test will then have to mock them.
+If the model has relations to other models, your test will then have to mock them.
 To do so, override the `mockRelations` method in your test class.
 See `ReportControllerTest` for an example of how this is done.